rwijtvliet/portfolyo/docs/core/pfline.rst

      print('')
      print(repr(diff['B']))

-* We cannot add a flat and a nested portfolio line...
+* A flat and a nested portfolio line cannot be added...

+  ...and if we try, the nested one is flattened (and the result is also a flat portfolio line):

   .. exec_code::